rgleave/proj2/EnergyForecastingWorkshop-module-1.md

 ```

+  Once the query completes you can examine the contents of the table by finding the new table listed on the left side of the screen, then pressing the menu button (3 dots).
+Select the **Preview Table** option to see a small sample of the data.
+This tables contains the raw meter data which was collected from London households during the research study mentioned previously.

-  c) This query applies a schema to the **synthetic-grid-master-data** file which was uploaded in step 1c, then also stores it as a table named **grid_master_table** in the samples database.
+  c) The third query applies a schema to the **synthetic-grid-master-data** file which was uploaded in step 1c, then also stores it as a table named **grid_master_table** in the samples database.
 NOTE: remember to replace "[YOUR-BUCKET-NAME]" with the name of your S3 workshop bucket.

 ```
 CREATE EXTERNAL TABLE samples_db.grid_master_table (